-The Bachelor that the Securities and Exchange Commission charged in an advertised case that cost Merrill Lynch Pierce Fenner and Smith $415 million for presumably breaking customer security guidelines was rapped on the knuckles with a cease-and-desist order on Friday.
+The Bachelor that the mississippi securities division and Exchange Commission charged in an advertised case that cost Merrill Lynch Pierce Fenner and Smith $415 million for presumably breaking customer security guidelines was rapped on the knuckles with a cease-and-desist order on Friday.

 William Tirrell, who was head of regulative reporting and a one-time chief monetary officer of the Bank of America brokerage system, presumably assisted design trades that permitted Merrill to decrease its segregated customer funds account for billions of dollars to finance exclusive trading, the SEC had charged in June 2016.

 It stated it was bringing a case versus him before an administrative law judge looking for solutions that might consist of, but not be restricted to, civil fines that would likely mean financial charges.

 The SEC advertised its settlement with Merrill in a press release and alerted that it would analyze other companies for comparable customer-protection infractions, the choice versus Tirrell that consisted of no charges was provided on a peaceful Friday before Labor Day weekend without a press release.

 Judith Burns, a spokesperson at the SEC, decreased to comment.

 Tirrell, 64, who formally left Merrill in July 2017 and is not now signed up with Finra, did not react to concerns when reached at his home in New Jersey on Tuesday.